cyclone-project/oneclickdemo/README.md

 | SamlIDP    | /samlidp    |
 | Kibana     | /kibana     |

-To change Keycloak configuration log in with username `admin` and password `admin`.
-Same username and password applies to the Samlbridge and SamlIDP.
-To view all logs in Kibana, log in as `admin` on Keycloak or `user` on the SamlIDP.
  The SamlIDP provides the following users:

 | | | | | |
 |----------|------|-------|-------|-------|